aidh18/CommandCode/README.md

 # CommandCode

-An example for BYUI students of what a command design pattern looks like.
+An example written for BYUI students, specifically for the Programming with Classes course, of what a command design pattern looks like.